Teddy-van-Jerry/pdf2ppt/README.md

 > [!NOTE]
 > `python3`, `pdf2svg` and `inkscape` should be in your PATH.
-> Alternatively, `--pdf2svg-path` and `inkscape-path` options can be used to specify their paths.
+> Alternatively, `--pdf2svg-path` and `--inkscape-path` options can be used to specify their paths.

 ## Usage
 ### Installation